hidem1129-oss/Modular-Factory-System/Use_cases/Stamp_Process_Demo/README.md

 This use case demonstrates:

 - reuse of the same modular hardware for a different process
-- DC motor-based paper feed
+- DC motor-based roll paper feed
 - motorized press motion using a rack-and-pinion mechanism
 - servo-based clamping or holding mechanism
 - I²C-based distributed control